sahasraa/AI_Chatbot_React/README.md

 # 🤖 Brihaspathi ChatBot – FastAPI + MongoDB

 This is a chatbot backend built using **FastAPI** and **MongoDB Atlas**.
-It supports saving and retrieving chat history, downloading brochures, form submissions, and querying a chatbot — all while running securely from your own server (e.g., AWS EC2) to minimize digital footprint and external data exposure.
+It supports saving and retrieving chat history, downloading brochures, form submissions, and querying a chatbot — all while running securely from your own server (e.g., AWS EC2)

 ---